A Northwest Pronunciation Guide

 latté LAH-tay

-a blend of espresso and milk, not as foamy as cappuccino...the espresso is added first, and then the milk..."latté" is Italian for "milk"
+a blend of espresso and milk, not as foamy as cappuccino (if served cold, the ice is added last)..."latté" is Italian for "milk"

 macchiato mah-kee-AH-toe